A nomadic campsite with dirt bikes, Mongolia.

 Who Are The Nomadic Herders Who Live in Mongolia and Use Yurts (Gers)

 Every season these Mongolian nomads must migrate hundreds of miles and settle into unpredictable landscapes all over again – but why?
-If we look beyond this unique way of life here on our connected planet Earth we can find a deeper understanding surrounding both the practical applications and social dynamics underpinning why people choose to live on wheels.
+If we look beyond this unique way of life here on our connected planet Earth, we can find a deeper understanding of the practical applications and social dynamics underpinning why people choose to live on wheels.

-We explore this truly new kind of Mongolian nomadic herder that are educated and used dirt bikes and modern technology.
+We explore this genuinely new kind of Mongolian nomadic herder who is educated and uses dirt bikes and modern technology.
 It was not the kind of Mongolian nomadic herder I was expecting to see in the Gobi Desert of Mongolia.

 The Modern Face Of The New Mongolian Nomadic Herders